-${\it Chairman\ of\ the\ Board\ and\ Chief\ Executive\ Officer\ of\ Atlas\ Energy\ Solutions\ Inc.}$
+Chairman of the Board and Chief Executive Officer of Atlas Energy Solutions Inc.

-The accompanying Information Statement/Prospectus is dated , 2023 and is first being mailed to our stockholders on or about such date.
+The accompanying Information Statement/Prospectus is dated September 11, 2023 and is first being mailed to our stockholders on or about September 12, 2023.

 NEITHER THE SEC NOR ANY STATE SECURITIES COMMISSION HAS APPROVED OR DISAPPROVED OF THE SECURITIES TO BE ISSUED IN CONNECTION WITH THE MERGERS OR DETERMINED THAT THIS INFORMATION STATEMENT/PROSPECTUS IS ACCURATE OR COMPLETE.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.